Created by Edward Ronns

-He may have been better known for his countless he-man Sam Durrell spy novels published by Fawcett Gold Medal under his real name, but Edward S. Aarons got his start pumping out fast-paced action stories under various pen names for the pulps (mostly Detective Story Magazine), lending-libraries and second-tier paperback houses, including The Corpse Hangs High by "Edward Ronns," published in hardcover by Phoenix Press in 1939.
+He may have been better known for his countless he-man Sam Durrell spy novels published by Fawcett Gold Medal under his real name, but Edward S. Aarons got his start pumping out fast-paced action short stories under various pen names for the pulps (mostly Detective Story Magazine), lending-libraries and second-tier paperback houses, including The Corpse Hangs High by “Edward Ronns,” published in hardcover by Phoenix Press in 1939.

-Lee Server in The Encyclopedia of Pulp Writers, doesn't hold this one in very high regard, gleefully relating how New Jersey private eye "BEAUTY" BLACK gets knocked unconscious in "a classic sub-Chandler riot of metaphors that verge on the ridiculous."
-He then goes on to report the passage:
+Lee Server in The Encyclopedia of Pulp Writers, doesn’t hold this one in very high regard, gleefully relating how New Jersey private eye “BEAUTY” BLACK gets knocked unconscious in “a classic sub-Chandler riot of metaphors that verge on the ridiculous.”
+He then goes on to report this passage:

 Respectfully submitted by Kevin Burton Smith.